 BFE Fieldwork Grants Scheme

-We are happy to announce our 2024 award winners of the BFE Fieldwork Award.
-Warm congratulations to this year’s recipients, Jiaxi Xie and Edda Starck.
-Both proposals were well-conceived and gave clear descriptions of the research and proposed fieldwork.
-We look forward to reading their fieldwork reports on completion.
+We are delighted to announce the winners of the 2025 BFE Fieldwork Award.
+Huge congratulations to this year’s recipients: Lindsay Friday, Mo Zhou, and one candidate who will remain anonymous due to the sensitive nature of their research.
+All three proposals were excellently framed and gave clear descriptions of the research and proposed fieldwork.
+We look forward to reading their reports after they return from the field.
 Outlines of the winners’ research projects are below.
-Many thanks to our 2024 Fieldwork Grants Scheme prize panel: Andrew Green, Min Yen Ong, and Amanda Villepastour (chair).
+Many thanks to our 2025 Fieldwork Grants Scheme prize panel: Jonathan McIntosh (Edith Cowan University, Western Australia); Rebecca Uberoi (London School of Theology); and and Suzel Ana Reily (University of Campinhas, Brazil - Chair).

 PREVIOUS BFE FIELDWORK GRANT AWARD WINNERS